isomerpages/isomerpages-govtech/media/technews/_posts/2017-11-23-with-data-and-cellphones-the-next-tech-disruptor-is-the-man-on-the-street.md

 ---
-layout: post
-title:  "With data and cellphones, the next tech disruptor is the man on the street"
+title: 'With data and cellphones, the next tech disruptor is the man on the street'
-permalink: "/media/technews/with-data-and-cellphones-the-next-tech-disruptor-is-the-man-on-the-street"
+permalink: /media/technews/with-data-and-cellphones-the-next-tech-disruptor-is-the-man-on-the-street
 category: technews
-image:
+image: null

 ---

 ![next tech disruptor is the man on the street with data and cellphones](/images/technews/with-data-and-cellphones-the-next-tech-disruptor-is-the-man-on-the-street-part-1.JPG)